coryinsiderz/rnodec.io/content/faq/_index.md

 We fight the good fight by operating nodes in blockchains that we believe in.
 All decentralized systems require decentralized communities to make the network unbreakable.
 We are here to do our duty.

+## Why does RnodeC do it?

+We believe in the dream.
+What is the dream?
+Well, it is subjective.
+To us, the dream is freedom.
+What is freedom?
+Well, that too is subjective.
+To us, freedom is friends, family and building.
+Not meetings, presentations, and emails.

 ## Which Blockchains does RnodeC support?

 Currently we run a validator in the [terraform.money](https://terraform.money) ecosystem.
-For proof, [check out our node](https://hubble.figment.io/terra/chains/columbus-4/validators/AFE642901FCA4501BC0E2641A43B54E8E9D948FC)
+For proof, [check out our validator node!](https://hubble.figment.io/terra/chains/columbus-4/validators/AFE642901FCA4501BC0E2641A43B54E8E9D948FC)

 More to come!

 ## How can I support RnodeC?

-Supporting RnodeC is supporting yourself and supporting the projects that we are involved in.
-But to answer your question, staking your tokens ($LUNA, for exmaple) to our validator means more rewards for us.
-"Staking" coins is the alternative to just idle-y sitting on coins.
+Supporting RnodeC is supporting yourself, and it is supporting the projects that we are involved in.
+But to answer your question, staking your tokens ($LUNA, for example) to our validator means more rewards for us.
+The staking choice for you is more or less irrelevant.
+You want to stake with a validator that you can trust to consistently keep their node online and operational is about all.
+And from that perspective, we got you!

+## What is Staking?

+"Staking" cryptocurrency is the alternative to just idle-y sitting on them, waiting for the number to go up.
 It is a low-risk path to earn passive on interest on your investment.